Skip to main contentSkip to footer

 Share this:

-The three-part period series, which is set in 1936, follows British tennis star Nevile Strange and his ex-wife Audrey, who decide to spend the summer together at the coastal estate of Nevile's aunt, Lady Tressilian, despite their scandalous divorce.
+Set in 1936, the series follows British tennis star Nevile Strange and his ex-wife Audrey, who decide to spend the summer together at the coastal estate of Nevile's aunt, Lady Tressilian, despite their scandalous divorce.
 But with the sportsman's current wife also present, tensions are running high.

 Lady Tressilian (ANJELICA HUSTON) in Towards Zero© Mammoth Screen/BBC/James Pardon